 Ear infections are often preventable, and food allergies are one of the number one modifiable causes, especially if your child has a chronic infection.
 Many children will find relief by:

-- Following the nutrition plan and cutting out grains and sugars (including soda and fruit juice).
+- Following this nutrition plan and cutting out grains and sugars (including soda and fruit juice).

 - Avoiding pasteurized milk.
 Consumption of dairy products, particularly pasteurized dairy, is a culprit for many children.

 - Avoid sugars and fruit juices, which will impair your child’s immune response and make them more susceptible to these types of infections.

 - If your child is consuming any wheat products you might consider eliminating them if they have had recurrent infections, as subclinical gluten intolerance can be a factor contributing to this problem.
 Wheat and gluten are particularly problematic for most children and eliminating them many times miraculously cures the problem.